tolitius/yurt/README.md

 ## What is it for?

 This library manages application stateful components by packaging them in isolated local containers.
-It calls these containers `Yurt`s and makes sure each Yurt has it's own state and lifecyle.
+It calls these containers Yurts and makes sure each Yurt has its own state and lifecyle.

 This is useful to